 · One-night stay at Hacienda Abraspungo (or similar) - Riobamba

 · One-night stay at Mansion Alcazar (or similar) - Cuenca.

-· Four breakfasts, three lunches, one boxed lunch, and four dinners (lunch and dinner include choice of two beverages, local beer, house wine, soft drinks), in addition to two in-flight snacks served with soft drinks, tea or coffee.
+· Four breakfasts, three lunches, two boxed lunch, and four dinners (lunch and dinner include choice of two beverages, local beer, house wine, soft drinks), in addition to two in-flight snacks served with soft drinks, tea or coffee.

 · Train Passage to Devil's Nose

 · All sightseeing and transfers as per itinerary

 Any meals and drinks not specified above, charges incurred by the airlines for excess or overweight luggage, gratuities to drivers and tour guides, laundry, telephone calls, cancellation insurance, and other personal items.